-Manufacturers like BMW, Audi, Honda, Toyota and Mitsubishi have recalled their products from the market due to failure in manufacture and design.
+Manufacturers like BMW, Audi, Honda, Toyota, and Mitsubishi have recalled their products from the market due to failure in manufacture and design.

 On December 5, 2019, Takata announced a recall of 1.4 million US cars designed between 1995 and 2000.
-The cars were recalled due to older driver’s-side airbag inflators which were found to deploy too slowly or rupture depending on the amount of moisture in the inflator.
+The cars were recalled due to older driver’s-side airbag inflators, which were found to deploy too slowly or rupture depending on the amount of moisture in the inflator.
 The recall was made based on the study done by the NHTSA.

 We should be mindful that the safety ratings received by a car manufacturer from the National Highway Transportation Safety Administration (NHTSA) and other agencies are not the end of the line.
 These ratings need not reflect how safe your vehicle would help you during a crash.

-Most of the safety regulations continue to lag what auto manufacturers could offer in terms of safety technology and functionality.
+Most of the safety regulations continue to lag behind what auto manufacturers could offer in terms of safety technology and functionality.
 Recalls of defective vehicles are never a solution to the accidents caused by them.
-In fact, most of the vehicle recalls are the outcomes of accident complaints from the users.
+In fact, most of the vehicle recalls are the outcomes of accident complaints from users.

 If you doubt that there was a defect in your vehicle that turned your life upside down, consult a product liability attorney and file a lawsuit.
 Never fail to report your injuries and pain to the physician or the ER as it may serve as the frontline evidence for your product liability claim.